Breaking News

 Bernalillo County Sheriff’s Office deputies shot and killed a person Tuesday evening during a federal crime-fighting operation in Albuquerque’s International District.

-It marked the second time deputies have shot someone since the operation, dubbed Operation Triple Beam, kicked off in early November.
-It is the first time the person they shot didn't survive.
+It marked the second time deputies have shot someone since the operation, dubbed Operation Triple Beam, started in early November.
+It was the first fatality.

 Gonzales said in the release that no additional details, including the person’s identity, would be released until the deputies who shot were interviewed and the person’s family was notified.

-Gonzales said deputies on Tuesday around 6p.m. stopped a motorcycle in the 300 block of Virginia, just southwest of Wyoming and Copper, while working an Auto Theft Operation for Operation Triple Beam, a collaboration with federal authorities.
+Gonzales said deputies on Tuesday around 6 p.m. stopped a motorcycle in the 300 block of Virginia NE, just southwest of Wyoming and Copper, while working an Auto Theft Operation for Operation Triple Beam, a collaboration with federal authorities.

 She did not say why deputies pulled the motorcyclist over.